-$$Pulse_lev(corrected) = Pulse_lev(ideal) \times \frac{Ni}{Na},$$ where Ni is the ideal number of pulses and Na is the actual number of pulses (PCNT register in MPIO).
+Pulse lev(corrected) = Pulse lev(ideal) $\times \frac{Ni}{Na}$ where Ni is the ideal number of pulses and Na is the actual number of pulses (PCNT register in MPIO).
+The actual number of pulses is available in the pulse count register (PCNT).

-The ideal number of pulses Ni is the ratio between the pulse rates, which is always >1.
+The ideal number of pulses Ni is the ratio between the pulse rates of the reference meter and the meter under test, which is always >1.
 The formula for Ni is as follows: